iamtalhaasghar/website/README.md

    1. Main / homepage
    2. About Us
    3. Contact Us
-   4. Daily Programming Challenge
+   4. Blog
-   5. Blog
+6. And a dedicated section for Daily programming challenge somewhere on the site.

 **Bonus Marks:**